-Tension - There are dozens of strings each with a very high tension to take into consideration; how is this balance preserved?
+Tension – There are dozens of strings, each with very high tension to take into consideration; how is this balance preserved?

 Moving Parts – Pianos literally have hundreds of moving parts, many of which can be very delicate; how are the moving parts managed by the piano movers during the packing and moving process?

-Obtain an Estimate - In order to obtain an estimate you will need to know the size, dimension and, if available, weight of the piano.
-Be prepared to provide the date(s) as well as current location and future destination to the piano movers.
-Be sure to ask about insurance since there is a high likelihood your regular homeowner's insurance will not cover the cost of an accident or injury to the piano in transit.
+Obtain an Estimate – In order to obtain an estimate, you will need to know the size, dimension, and, if available, the weight of the piano.
+Be prepared to provide the date(s) as well as the current location and future destination to the piano movers.
+Be sure to ask about insurance since there is a high likelihood your regular homeowner’s insurance will not cover the cost of an accident or injury to the piano in transit.

-Piano Storage - If you will require piano storage it is essential to use a climate controlled storage facility with a dust-free environment.
-Advise the crating and piano movers that the instrument will be stored so they can take appropriate steps to properly pack the instrument.
-Many will also provide additional discounts for storage, refurbishment or other repairs if you contract for services all at once time.
+Piano Storage – If you will require piano storage, it is essential to use a climate-controlled storage facility with a dust-free environment.
+Advise the crating and piano movers that the instrument will be stored so they can take appropriate steps to pack the instrument properly.
+Many will also provide additional discounts for storage, refurbishment, or other repairs if you contract for services all at once time.

 C & C Shipping and Moving